keptn/lifecycle-toolkit/docs/content/en/contribute/docs/source-file-structure/_index.md

 After modifying text for the API reference, you must regenerate it.

-To manuall install the tool to regenerate the API reference docs, execute the following command in the root directory of your `lifecycle-toolkit` clone:
+To manually install the tool to regenerate the API reference docs, execute the following command in the root directory of your `lifecycle-toolkit` clone: